 The Company floated a tender for the appointment of an External Auditor for a period of five years, starting 2019.
 The recommendation on the proposed appointment by the committee, which is formed in accordance with Company's tendering procedures, is annually presented to the Company's Ordinary General Assembly for approval.
-In 2022, the Company's General Assembly, at its meeting for 2021 held on 3rd of March 2022, approved the appointment of Deloitte Qatar as the Company's External Auditor for 2022 for an annual fee of QR 310,440 inclusive of the external audit work and additional work of ICoFR and corporate governance assessment as instructed by QFMA, as well as the Company' compliance with QFMA Governance Code.
+In 2023, the Company's General Assembly, at its meeting for 2022 held on 15th of March 2023, approved the appointment of Deloitte Qatar as the Company's External Auditor for 2023 for an annual fee of QR 306,080 inclusive of the external audit work and additional work of ICoFR and corporate governance assessment as instructed by QFMA, as well as the Company' compliance with QFMA Governance Code.
+This is in addition to additional fees for the year 2022 related to the evaluation of QAFCO and Qatar Vinyl Company and the accounting treatment tasks for the QVC/PVC project, with a total fee of QR 138,320.